granluo/P6-machine-learning-Enron-fraud-/Report.md

 Precision, recall and f1 here and below are all for `poi` with True value.

+Precision is the proportion of POIs correctly classified among all people the model marks as POIs, and recall is the proportion of POIs correctly classified among all true POIs.

 As the table showed above, naive bayes, decision tree and random forest have satisfied the requirement of this project, both precision and recall larger than 0.3.
 I will pick decision tree for this project due to its high f1 score.

 ## Feature scaling

 Since we have some financial features that can be as high as millions, I used `MinMaxScaler` to scale the features for `SVM rbf` and `SVM linear`.
 The large scale of the features could be one reason why SVM has lower outcome, so I scale the features to see if that can help SVM get a better result.

 algorithm | accuracy | precision | recall |       f1
 ----------|--------|-----------|--------|----------|